rsr-at-mindtwin/wisdom/README.md

 22. It's not a tribe unless you have the ability to ask the tribe to give back.[7]
 23. The most reliable predictor of future behavior is past behavior.
 24. Insiders compete with insiders so they spend most of their effort building things for insiders.[8]
+25. There's nothing magical about situational awareness.
+Awareness of where you are at can be neutral, positive or negative.
+[10]

 Adjacent:

 1. Sudden, forceful, detailed denials without lag tend to indicate the assertions that triggered them are correct[1]